 HELPING YOU NAVIGATE YOUR MEDICAL SUPPLY NEEDS

-• Should I wear one? • Will it make my muscles waste away? • Will I become dependent on wearing it? • Can I drive with it? • Do I wear it all the time?
+Should I wear one?
+Will my muscles waste away?
+Do I become dependent on wearing it?
+Can I drive with it?
+Do I wear it all the time?

 Conditions where a back brace may be useful: